Content

 • Serotonin and norepinephrine reuptake inhibitors (SNRIs).
 SNRIs are often used to treat generalized anxiety disorder (GAD) and panic disorder.
 SNRIs, like SSRIs, work by inhibiting the reuptake of norepinephrine (another brain chemical associated with alertness) and serotonin.
 SNRIs include duloxetine (Cymbalta) and venlafaxine (Effexor).

 • Beta-blockers.
 These medications are commonly used to treat high blood pressure and heart issues.
 However, they can also help reduce physical symptoms of anxiety, such as heart palpitations and tremors.
-Propranolol (Inderal) and atenolol (Tenormin) are two beta-blockers used to treat anxiety.
+Propranolol (Inderal) [3*] and atenolol (Tenormin) are two beta-blockers used in the treatment of anxiety.

 Consult a healthcare professional to know what medication will help you best.